Ahmad Syafi'i Maarif: Further education and career

 While studying at university, he was active as a Qur'an recitation teacher and worked in a garment shop.
-After working in the shop for about a year, he opened his own small shop and briefly worked as a volunteer teacher in Wonogiri Regency and Surakarta.
+After working in the shop for about a year, he opened his small shop and briefly worked as a volunteer teacher in Wonogiri Regency and Surakarta.
 He later became the editor of the Muhammadiyah-owned magazine, Suara Muhammadiyah, and a member of the Indonesian Journalists Association.
 He learned on the job at Suara Muhammadiyah, mentored by Mohammad Diponegoro.
 He then received a Fulbright Scholarship to study history at Ohio University in 1972, obtaining a master's degree in 1976.
-Supported by another scholarship, he went to the University of Chicago and obtained his doctorate in 1983, with a dissertation entitled Islam as the basis of state : a study of the Islamic political ideas as reflected in the Constituent Assembly debates in Indonesia.
+Supported by another scholarship, he went to the University of Chicago and obtained his doctorate in 1983, with a dissertation entitled Islam as the Basis of state : A Study of the Islamic Political Ideas as reflected in the Constituent Assembly debates in Indonesia.

 After graduating from Chicago, Maarif returned to Indonesia as a lecturer.
 In 1996, he was appointed a professor of history at Yogyakarta State University, his alma mater.
 He was also a visiting lecturer at McGill University between 1993 and 1994, and at other universities in Malaysia and the United States.
 He was elected to the executive board of Muhammadiyah in 1990, and in 1995 became its vice-chairman.
 Following the fall of Suharto, Muhammadiyah's then-chairman Amien Rais resigned to take part in politics and run for president in the 1999 election.
 Maarif was appointed to replace him in 1998.
 He was elected for a full five-year term as chairman in 2000.
 During his tenure, he made efforts to distance the Muhammadiyah organization from day-to-day politics, especially from Rais' National Mandate Party.
 Muhammadiyah under Maarif also opposed motions by Islamic parties in the parliament to introduce Sharia laws into the Constitution of Indonesia.